abhay-2789/auth-api/README.md

 ### Notes
 - Replace `<access_token>` in each command with the actual token obtained from the login response.
 - Ensure each endpoint requiring authorization includes the correct bearer token.

+# Auth API

+## Session-Based Auth REST API

+This project is a RESTful API service implementing session-based authentication for user sign-up, login, authorization, and token management.
+The API is built with Django, providing secure and scalable user authentication and authorization functionalities.

+### Features

+- **User Sign-Up**: Create a new user with a secure hashed password.
+- **User Login**: Authenticate users and generate tokens.
+- **Token-Based Authorization**: Protect endpoints by validating tokens for authenticated access.
+- **Token Revocation**: Allow users to log out and revoke tokens to prevent reuse.
+- **Token Refresh**: Enable token renewal to keep sessions active without re-login.
+- **Error Handling**: Return appropriate status codes and messages for different failure cases.

+### Technologies

+- **Django**: For backend logic.
+- **Session-Based Authentication**: For token-based security.
+- **MongoDB**: For data storage (configurable).

+### Project Setup

+1. Clone the repository and set up your environment.
+2. Use the provided `curl` commands in the README to test each endpoint (sign-up, login, token-protected route access, logout, refresh).

+### Testing

+Unit tests are included to verify authentication flows and are available in the `tests/` directory.

+This repository demonstrates essential practices in building secure, token-based authentication systems, making it ideal for developers learning backend security concepts or building scalable APIs.